Juliya2323/About-me/README.md

 # 💫 About Me:
-<br>🌱 I’m a beginning Frontend Developer and here I share my recent projects<br>🤝Shoot me an Email or add me on LinkedIn:)
+<br>🌱 I’m a Frontend Developer and here I share my recent projects<br>🤝Shoot me an Email or add me on LinkedIn:)

 ## 🌐 Socials: